jockbert/monkey_test/DOCUMENTATION.md

 Similarly, a shrinker can be implemented by either implementing the [Shrink] trait directly, or just make use of [shrink::from_fn].

-## Key design principles of the Monkey Test tool
+## Key design principles of Monkey Test

-- *configurability and flexibility* - Leave a high degree of configurability and flexibility to the user by letting most details to be specified programatically.
+* *configurability and flexibility* - Leave a high degree of configurability and flexibility to the user by letting most details to be specified programatically.
 The aim is to have an declarative builder-style API like the Java library
    QuickTheories [(github)](https://github.com/quicktheories/QuickTheories).

-- *powerful shinking* - Good shrinkers is a really important aspect of a property based testing tool.
+* *powerful shinking* - Good shrinkers is a really important aspect of a property based testing tool.
 Let say that the failing example is a vector of 1000 elements and only 3 of the elements in combination is the actual failure cause.
 You are then unlikely to find the 3-element combination, if the shrinking is not powerful enough.

-- *composability for complex test examples* - Basic type generators and shrinkers are provided out of the box.
+* *composability for complex test examples* - Basic type generators and shrinkers are provided out of the box.
    User should also be able to genereate and shrink more complex types, by composing together more primitive generators and shrinkers into more